Not for EU

 The "Not for EU" label is a designation attached to the packaging of certain food products sold in the United Kingdom (UK).
-Introduced in 2023, it allowed foodstuffs that comply with UK food standards to enter Northern Ireland from Great Britain, (Note: Defined as from England, Scotland and Wales) without further need to demonstrate compliance with EU standards.
-Under the terms of the Protocol, Northern Ireland is a part of the EU single market for goods and EU product standards normally apply.
+Introduced in 2023, it allowed foodstuffs that comply with UK food standards to enter Northern Ireland from Great Britain, (Note: That is, England, Scotland and Wales) without further need to demonstrate compliance with European Union (EU) standards.
+Under the terms of the protocol annexed to the Brexit withdrawal agreement, Northern Ireland is a part of the EU single market for goods and EU product standards normally apply.
 The label indicates that the product may be sold in Northern Ireland but not lawfully be sold in the EU.

 Meaning

 The presence of the "Not for EU" label indicates that the product is not declared to conform to EU standards and thus may not legally be sold in the EU.
 Goods manufactured in the United Kingdom – including Northern Ireland – continue to be exported to the EU provided that they do meet EU standards.

 The labelling is intended to ensure that goods entering Northern Ireland from Great Britain require only minimal checks under the Northern Ireland Retail Movement Scheme (NIRMS), provided that they do not end up for sale in the EU.
 Visitors from the EU may buy products with the label and take them home, but may not resell them.
 The label may also be used on goods imported to the UK, whether from the EU or any other country.